Skip to content

 ts

-import { PgVectorStore } from 'confused-ai/memory';
+import { VectorMemoryStore, PgVectorStore, OpenAIEmbeddingProvider } from 'confused-ai';

-const store = new PgVectorStore({
+const memoryStore = new VectorMemoryStore({

 });